-When you apply you must use the child's permanent address, where they usually live with their parent or carer.
+When you apply you must use the child's permanent address, where they usually live with their parent or carer - this is the address of a person holding parental responsibility for the child.
 You must not use any other address on your application.

 Using the address of a childminder, a relative or renting a property for a short period of time in order to secure a school place is considered as a fraudulent application.
-We will investigate all queries about addresses and we could change the school place offer.
+We will investigate all queries about addresses, and we could change the school place offer.